URCF/urcf_workshops/_sources/intro_picotte/batch.md

 # Running a batch job

-Interactive jobs are great if you need to do something quick (perhaps visualize some data).
-If you have code that runs for seven hours, an interactive job is not a great idea.
-This is because an interactive job is killed if you close the SSH connection.
-So, for example, if you start an interactive job, but then your laptop falls asleep, the SSH connection will disconnect and your job will be killed.
+`srun`, which we used to submit our first job, is great if you need to do something quick and see the output immediately.
+If you have code that runs for seven hours, using `srun` is not a great idea.
+This is because jobs submitted with `srun` are killed if you lose your connection.
+So, for example, if you start an `srun` job, but then your laptop falls asleep or you close VSCode, your connection will drop and your job will be killed.

 If you have some truly serious, multi-hour (or multi-day) computation (and that's what Picotte is really good for), a better idea is to run it in the background using a **batch job**.
-Submitting a batch job is conceptually similar to an interactive job (just a different command), but the job will run on its assigned compute node in the background until it's over.
+Submitting a batch job is conceptually similar to using `srun`, but the job will run on its assigned compute node in the background until it's over.
 If it needs to take two days, it takes two days.
-You can quit the SSH client or close your laptop, it won't affect a batch job.
+You can close VSCode or shut down your laptop — it won't affect a batch job.

 Let's walk through an example of running a batch job.
 This will put together everything we've learned, from job submission, to using environment modules to